 The Collection Fund statement shows the transactions of the billing authority in relation to the collection of council tax from taxpayers and non-domestic rates from business rate payers.
 The Council has a statutory requirement to operate a Collection Fund separate account to the General Fund.
-The Collection Fund is distributed between the Council, Central Government, Police and Crime Commissioner for Lancashire and Lancashire Fire Authority.
+The Collection Fund is distributed between the Council, Central Government and Lancashire Fire Authority for non-domestic rates and the Council, Police and Crime Commissioner for Lancashire and Lancashire Fire Authority for Council Tax.